Andrew Garran: Biography

 Garran was born in London in 1825, surnamed "Gammon" according to historian A. T. Saunders.
 He was educated at Hackney Grammar School in the Hackney borough of London, and at Spring Hill College, Birmingham.
 He also attended a theological college in Norfolk, where he trained to be a Congregationalist minister.
-He later studied at the Unive rsity of London, graduating with a Master of Arts degree in 1848.
+He later studied at the University of London, graduating with a Master of Arts degree in 1848.
 Due to poor health, he spent eighteen months as a private tutor in the Madeira Islands seeking a better climate, returning to London the following year.
 In 1850 he moved to Australia, where he settled in Adelaide, South Australia.

 On arrival in Adelaide he worked briefly as a minister, and from 1851 to 1852 he wrote for the short-lived weekly newspaper Austral Examiner, before it closed due to the Victorian Gold Rush, which saw many people migrate to the Victorian goldfields.
 Garran himself travelled to Victoria, where he was a tutor in the town of Ballan.
 He returned to South Australia in 1854, where he became the editor of the South Australian Register.
 On 1 December that same year, he married Mary Isham Sabine (18 October 1829 – 30 July 1923), with whom he had one son and seven daughters.
 According to Saunders, Sabine was a niece of Mrs T. Q. Stow (née Eppes).